jh609/papers/journal.md

 # Simulations
 We ran an atmospheric model to simulate formation of aerosol particles.

+# Instrumentation
+The Aerosol Mass Spectrometer is described in Allen et al 2003.

 # Further Simulations
 The authors note that the universe is defo a simulation itself and think that's worth mentioning just in case it's important.